-Impurities are critical quality attributes of drug substances and drug products because they have the potential to affect safety and efficacy of the product.
+Impurities are critical quality attributes of drug substances and drug products because they have the potential to affect the safety and efficacy of the product.

 As per ICH Impurity is any component of the drug substance that is not the chemical entity that is defined as the drug substance; for a drug product, any component of a drug product that is not the drug substance or an excipient in the drug product.

 The physical state such as solubility, dissolution, and disintegration of a drug will decide its physical characteristics in the final drug product.
 All these parameters will directly affect bioavailability and ultimately its efficacy.
-Additionally, it will also raise the safety issues for that drug product.
-Drug substances may exist in different physical forms such as amorphous form or various crystalline, hydrated, and solvated forms of the drug.
+Additionally, it will also raise safety issues for that drug product.
+Drug substances may exist in different physical forms such as amorphous forms or various crystalline, hydrated, and solvated forms of the drug.

 The following are the different forms of physical degradation.

 - Particle size

 Drugs is having several chemical natures along with different functional groups.
 Therefore, it will undergo different forms of degradation.
 Following are the different pathways of chemical degradation:

 A stability study is very useful during the formulation development and selection of packaging material.

 Biological degradation states microbiological degradation.
 Liquids, Solutions, Suspensions, Parenteral, and sterile formulations are more susceptible to microbial degradation.